 For the purposes of the present document, the terms given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+AS Energy Information: energy-related information collected and exposed by Application Servers.

+carbon intensity: Global greenhouse gases emitted per unit of generated electricity, measured in grams of CO₂ equivalent per watt–hour intended for conversion to carbon emissions as defined in TS 22.261 [5] and TS 23.700-66 [20].

+energy consumption: integral of power consumption over time, as defined in TS 28.310 [2].

+energy credit: a quantity associated with the subscriber that can be used for credit control by the 5G System per TS 22.261 [5].

 energy efficiency (EE): ratio between performance and energy consumption.

 NOTE: The performance may be measured based on, e.g., data volume, latency, number of active users, etc. as defined in TS 28.310 [2].

-energy consumption: integral of power consumption over time, as defined in TS 28.310 [2].

 maximum energy consumption: a policy establishing an upper bound on the quantity of energy consumption [2] by the 5G system in a specific period of time, or space, e.g. energy consumption inside a given service area as defined in ETSI ES 202 706-1 [4].

-energy credit: a quantity associated with the subscriber that can be used for credit control by the 5G System per TS 22.261 [5].

 maximum energy credit limit: a policy establishing an upper bound on the aggregate quantity of energy consumption by the 5G System to provide services to a specific subscriber, e.g. in kilowatt hours [56].

+Network Energy Information: NF Energy Information and/or AS Energy Information.

+NF Energy Information: energy-related information collected from Network Functions and exposed by the EIF.

 renewable energy: energy from renewable sources, defined as energy from renewable non-fossil sources, namely wind, solar, aerothermal, geothermal, hydrothermal and ocean energy, hydropower, biomass, landfill gas, sewage treatment plant gas and biogases [3].

-carbon intensity: Global greenhouse gases emitted per unit of generated electricity, measured in grams of CO₂ equivalent per watt–hour intended for conversion to carbon emissions as defined in TS 22.261 [5] and TS 23.700-66 [20].
+UE Energy Information: energy-related information collected by the UE.

 3.2 Symbols

 Void.